ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 {{< figure src="../text-annotation-1/screenshot.png" >}}

-The source code is located at [veritable-tech/text-annotation-react-frontend](https://github.com/veritable-tech/text-annotation-react-frontend/tree/blog-post).
+The source code for this post can be found at [veritable-tech/text-annotation-react-frontend](https://github.com/veritable-tech/text-annotation-react-frontend/tree/blog-post).

 ## Page Layout